Managing an RDS Proxy - Amazon Relational Database Service

 You can limit the number of connections that an RDS Proxy can establish with the target database.
 You specify the limit as a percentage of the maximum connections available for your database.
 This setting is represented by the Connection pool maximum connections field in the RDS console and the MaxConnectionsPercent setting in the Amazon CLI and the API.

 The MaxConnectionsPercent value is expressed as a percentage of the max_connections setting for the RDS DB instance used by the target group.
 The proxy doesn't create all of these connections in advance.
-This setting reserves the right for the proxy to establish these connections as the workload needs them.
+This setting allows the proxy to establish these connections as the workload needs them.

 For example, for a registered database target with max_connections set to 1000, and MaxConnectionsPercent set to 95, RDS Proxy sets 950 connections as the upper limit for concurrent connections to that database target.